-This piano is clearly for beginners, or maybe someone who travels a lot and need a lightweight piano they can carry (only 7 kg).
+This piano is clearly for beginners, or maybe someone who travels a lot and needs a lightweight piano they can carry (only 7 kg).

-All the basic features and function makes it suitable for someone that want to try out to play piano, It won't live up to the requirements for a professional player.
+All the basic features and functions make it suitable for someone that wants to try out to play piano, It won't live up to the requirements for a professional player.

 If you want more pianos to choose between in the same price range and the same amount of keys, I would recommend you reading our TOP 10 CASIO PIANOS.

 Everything from 61 to 88 keys pianos so it suits everybody.